-ADAPTOR, DIRECTOR and DESIGNERS
+PLAYWRIGHT, DIRECTOR & DESIGNERS

 JERRY PATCH (Adaptor) has been affiliated with South Coast Repertory since 1967.
 He has served as dramaturg on more than 125 new plays seen here since 1980, including the world premieres of Abundance, Freedomland, Golden Child, Search and Destroy, Sight Unseen, Three Days of Rain and Wit.
 His dramatic writing has been produced at SCR and other theatres and on television.
 Most recently he co-conceived The Education of Randy Newman with Michael Roth and Mr. Newman (SCR, 2000).
-He is the Project Director of SCR's Pacific Playwrights Festival held annually in June.
-He served for seven years as Artistic Director of the theatre program of the Sundance Institute, and is currently consulting dramaturg for the Roundabout Theatre Company in New York.
+For seven years he was Artistic Director of the theatre program of the Sundance Institute.
+He now serves as project director of SCR's annual Pacific Playwrights Festival and as consulting dramaturg for the Roundabout Theatre Company in New York.

-JOHN-DAVID KELLER (Director) See biography on page SCR-9.
+JOHN-DAVID KELLER (Director) See biography on page P9.